Louis O. Kelso: Kelso & Company

 In 1971, Louis Kelso founded Kelso Bangert & Company as a merchant bank that would be both an advisor and investor in mergers and acquisitions involving employee stock ownership plans.
 The firm, which would later come to be known as Kelso & Company, would transition toward private equity investments in the late 1970s and would raise its first private equity fund in 1980.
 Today Kelso & Company is a $10 billion private equity firm and was among the 50 largest private equity firms globally.

+Legacy

+Louis O. Kelso Fellowship is granted by Rutgers University to the "outstanding scholars studying the topic of broadened ownership of capital in a democratic society in the United States."